pmcavoy89/aws-solutions-architect/overview.md

 ## Solutions Architect - Associates

 ### Introduction
 The overview below covers the need to know in the High Level Services section below.
-The other sections, such as Compute, Databses and more, will be updated / covered in later notes as I progress with my studying.
+The other sections, such as Compute, Databases and more, will be updated / covered in later notes as I progress with my studying.

 ### Services Overview
 #### High Level Services